 9 Ocean Ave., Sea Girt, NJ 08750

 For more information, please call 732-974-0514

-Unlike the ‘normal’ lighthouse, the Tinicum Lighthouse is a steel structure that stands 85 feet tall!
+Unlike the ‘normal’ lighthouse, the Tinicum Lighthouse is a steel structure that stands 85 feet tall.
 With 112 steps to the top, families can see a beautiful view of the Delaware River.
-Visitors are welcome to visit the lighthouse every third Sunday of the month from April to October.
+A video tour is available of this NJ lighthouse on the website.

 For more information, please e-mail email@example.com